 Structure of a TXT Record

-For example, a TXT record for example.com might look like this in a zone file:
+Here's what a TXT record for example.com might look like in a zone file:

 example.com.
 3600 IN TXT "v=spf1 include:_spf.google.com ~all"

-This record contains an SPF policy string used for email validation.
+This one contains an SPF policy that's used to validate email.

 Common Uses of TXT Records